MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-3.0/concepts/resources.md

 <!-- markdownlint-disable MD013 -->

-DSC Resources represent a standardized interface for managing the settings of a system.
+In Microsoft's Desired State Configuration (DSC) platform, DSC Resources represent a standardized interface for managing the settings of a system.
 Resources can model components as generic as a file or as specific as an IIS server setting.
 Resources use a declarative syntax rather than imperative.
 Instead of specifying _how_ to set a system to the desired state, with DSC you specify _what_ the desired state is.
 Resources handle the "how" for you.

 Resources manage _instances_ of a configurable component.
 For example, the `PSDscResources/Environment` resource manages environment variables.
 Each environment variable is a